18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 #####**Figure 3.1: Implementation of our system within a group of family members**
 ![m](https://user-images.githubusercontent.com/45550811/52999387-92729b80-3460-11e9-94e8-ecb579fdb6fb.png)

 In this scenario, family members can have their genomic data sequenced and obtain the necessary digital files to start the process.
 The initiator of the blockchain can then generate the paillier cryptosystem key pair, namely the red public key and the yellow private key, followed by a random integer x, as shown in **Figure 3.1**.
 After encrypting x with the public key, the initiator can then encrypt his/her response with the public key and generate the genesis block, with the “Timestamp” being the exact date and time it was created, the “Data” being the encrypted sum of his/her response and x, the unique alphanumeric “Hash”, the hashed “Identity” of each participant and finally the “Previous Hash”, which would be 0000 since there are no existing blocks before the genesis block.
 After this, the initiator would upload the blockchain, where other family members can subsequently add in their own blockchains with the respective information.
 It is important to note that the “Hash” of block 1 **will** match the “Previous Hash” of the next block and the data in each subsequent block is just the addition of its encrypted response and the encrypted value in the previous block.
 For instance, from **Figure 3.1**, the “Data” section in block 2 would be the addition of its encrypted response, Enc(0), and the encrypted value in the previous block 1, Enc(X) + Enc(1), which would give the result Enc(1+X+0).
-After each family member has added their respective blockchains with the respective parameters, the initiator can then decrypt the final numeric value with the private key to obtain the response proportion, as shown above in **Figure 3.1**.
+After all family members contributed their blockchains with their respective unique parameters, the initiator can then decrypt the final numeric value with the private key to obtain the response proportion, as shown above in **Figure 3.1**.

 #####**Figure 3.2: Implementation of our system within a group of doctors and patients**
 ![n](https://user-images.githubusercontent.com/45550811/52999374-90a8d800-3460-11e9-8d04-a93604240a91.png)

-In this scenario, the doctor would like to enquire if a certain phenotype he observe in some patients is due to their genetics.
-To obtain a larger sample size, the doctor In Charge (IC) would cooperate with his/her other colleagues.
-The doctor would make use of our query-based approach system and generate the paillier cryptosystem key pair, namely the red public key and yellow private key as shown in **Figure 3.2**.
-After generating the random number x, the doctor IC would distribute the keys accordingly: The public keys to the participants and the private keys to the other doctors.
-After making sure each of the participants have their sequenced genomic file with them, the doctor IC would send out a query about a particular allele that he is interested in.
-Participants would then encrypt their responses to the query with the public key provided and after the Peer-To-Peer(P2P) network is established between the doctors, the doctor IC would create the genesis block and upload the blockchain.
+In this scenario, a doctor would like to enquire if a certain phenotype he/she observed in some patients is due to their genetics.
+To obtain a larger sample size, the Doctor-In-Charge (DIC) would cooperate with his/her other colleagues.
+The DIC would make use of our query-based approach system and generate the paillier cryptosystem key pair, namely the red public key and yellow private key as shown in **Figure 3.2**.
+After generating the random number x, the DIC would distribute the keys accordingly: The public keys to the participants and the private keys to the other doctors.
+After making sure that the participants have their sequenced genomic file with them, the DIC would send out a query about a particular allele that he/she is interested in.
+Participants would then encrypt their responses to the query with the public key provided and after the Peer-To-Peer(P2P) network is established between the doctors, the DIC would create the genesis block and upload the blockchain.
 Subsequently, patients can add their own blocks to the growing chain with the same synchronised data shared and displayed across all the nodes.
-Other than the increase in sample size, the collaboration between the doctors would ensure that even if a node is breached, the overall blockchain would still remain intact, as discussed earlier.
-After this process, the doctor IC can decrypt the “Data” section of the last block to obtain the response proportion of the participants.
+The advantage of this approach is firstly, an increase in sample size for research and secondly, the collaboration between the doctors would ensure that even if a node is breached, the overall blockchain would still remain intact, as discussed earlier.
+After this process, the DIC can decrypt the “Data” section of the last block to obtain the response proportion of the participants.

 ###**4.
-Comparison between GWAS and our system**
+Comparison between GWAS and our system - Technologies implemented**

-###**5.
-Technologies implemented**

-#####**5.1: Paillier homomorphic encryption**
+#####**4.1: Paillier homomorphic encryption**
 A set of paillier keys is used, the public key and the private key.
 The public key is used to encrypt the necessary data while the private key is used to decrypt the encrypted data.
 One special characteristic of this is that computations, such as addition, can still be done on the encrypted data.
 Meaning, if a + b = c, then Decrypt[Encrypt(a)+Encrypt(b)] = Decrypt[Encrypt(c)] = c.
 This characteristic is useful in our approach, since the response proportion still needs to be known at the end of the day.

-#####**Figure 5.11: How Paillier homomorphic encryption functions in our system**
+#####**Figure 4.11: How Paillier homomorphic encryption functions in our system**
 ![j](https://user-images.githubusercontent.com/45550811/52999382-91da0500-3460-11e9-9299-c272f4a01017.png)

-#####**5.2: Example of implementation of Paillier homomorphic encryption in our system**
+#####**4.2: Example of implementation of Paillier homomorphic encryption in our system**
 Generation of public and private key, and encryption of starting message
 ```
 keyPair <- keys(modulusBits)  #Generate Paillier public and private keys